-(a) Each insurer that may provide personal lines liability insurance coverage as that term is defined in section nine, article twelve of this chapter to pay all or a portion of a claim asserted against an insurance policy insuring a motor vehicle shall provide, within thirty days of its receipt of a written request from a claimant's attorney who has given written notice that he or she represents the claimant:
+(a) Each insurer that provides personal lines liability insurance coverage, as that term is defined in section nine, article twelve of this chapter, to pay all or a portion of a claim asserted against an insurance policy insuring a motor vehicle shall provide, within thirty days of its receipt of a written request from a claimant's attorney who has given written notice that he or she represents the claimant:

 (A) The name of the insurer;

 (B) The name of each named insured of the subject policy; and

 (C) The limits of any motor vehicle liability insurance policy at the time of the events that are the subject of the claim; or

 (2) The declarations page of any motor vehicle liability policy applicable at the time of the events that are the subject of the claim, appropriately redacted to comply with applicable privacy laws or rules;

 (b) Any written request by the claimant's attorney under this section must include:

 (1) The date and location of the events that are the subject of the claim;

 (2) The name and, if known, the last known address of the insured;

 (3) A copy of the accident or incident report, if any;